CS50Spring2023/nuggets2-team9-plankton/DESIGN.md

 	* an integer keeping track of the amount of players that have joined
 	* a boolean spectator_active keeping track of whether there is a spectator
 	* an int number of rows in the global grid
-	* an int number fo columns in the global grid
+	* an int number of columns in the global grid

 ---